Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/CFTSSL/_index.md

 ---

-    title: TLS security profiles - CFTSSL
+    title: "TLS security profiles - CFTSSL"
-    linkTitle: Security
+    linkTitle: "Security"
-    weight: 180
+    weight: 170

----
-The CFTSSL object describes a security profile.
+---The CFTSSL object describes a security profile.
 The DIRECT parameter indicates the mode to which the security profile applies: DIRECT=CLIENT for client mode or DIRECT=SERVER for server mode.

-Transfer CFT opens an SSL session in client mode for any secure file or message transfer in requester mode.
-Transfer CFT opens an SSL session in server mode for any incoming call requiring a secure protocol.
+Transfer CFT opens a secure session in client mode for any secure file or message transfer in requester mode.
+Transfer CFT opens a secure session in server mode for any incoming call requiring a secure protocol.

 The properties of each SSL session opened by Transfer CFT in both client